asjadnaqvi/COVID19-European-Regional-Tracker/README.md

 The data is released monthly on [Zenodo](https://zenodo.org/): [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4244878.svg)](https://doi.org/10.5281/zenodo.4244878)

 This repository is updated every four weeks.
 All raw data and scripts are available here in case more frequent updates are required.
 Otherwise, please feel free to request one.
 It takes about 30-40 minutes to run all the scripts and upload them to GitHub.
 Please cite the above DOIs if you are using this dataset.
 The underlying data structures are constantly being updated and there might be still undetected issues in the final files.
-For comments, feedback, error reporting, or other queries please e-mail at *asjadnaqvi@gmail.com* or *naqvi@iiasa.ac.at*.
+For error reporting, open up an [issue](https://github.com/asjadnaqvi/COVID19-European-Regional-Tracker/issues).
+For comments, feedback, and other queries please e-mail at *asjadnaqvi@gmail.com* or *naqvi@iiasa.ac.at*.

 This project is supported by: